qcjx96/qcjx96.github.io/_posts/2025-04-01-The-Celebration.md

 The household's consumption costs cannot exceed their income from profits and labour, so they are subject to the budget constraint $ p C \le \pi + w L$, where $p$ is the price of goods and $w$ is the wage rate.

-Since we are in a one-period model, let's assume that the household will consume all their income, so that
+Since we are in a one-period model, let's assume that the household consumes all their income, so that
 $$
 \begin{equation}
     p C = \pi + w L.